wangxianyu7/ANTARESS/Docs/source/Fixed_files/Tutorials/procedures_reduc/procedures_wig/procedures_wig.rst

 ..
 Tip::
  Although this is not the case in this example, some datasets may display an additional wiggle pattern with lower frequency and localized S-shaped features (typically at :math:`\nu \sim` 47, 51, 55 :math:`10^13` Hz).
  The current version of the analytical model does not account for this pattern.
-You can exclude those S-shaped features to correct for the classical wiggles with the analytical model, and ignore them (if they fall in a range you do not plan on analyzing) or correct them locally later on.
-Or you can use the filter approach, keeping in mind that you may overcorrect other signals of interest.
+You can either ignore them, if they fall in a range you do not plan on analyzing, or follow the approach described in the next section.

 .. figure:: wig_screening.png